Visceral leishmaniasis: History

 The Indian medical practitioner Upendranath Brahmachari was nominated for the Nobel Prize in Physiology or Medicine in 1929 for his discovery of ureastibamine (an antimonial compound for the treatment of kala-azar) and a new disease, post kala-azar dermal leishmaniasis.
 Brahmachari's cure for visceral leishmaniasis was the urea salt of para-amino-phenyl stibnic acid which he called Urea Stibamine.

 During the nineteenth century, kala-azar was discovered near moving bodies of water in Southeast Asia.
-Dr. Jean Dow and Dr. William McClure, are credited with finding the cure for the disease in China.
+Jean Dow and William McClure, are credited with finding the cure for the disease in China.
 Largely uncredited for her contribution, Dow was one of the first to isolate the microorganism in China and conduct clinical studies on its origin.
 This work continued under Ernest Struthers and Lionel Napier at the School of Tropical Medicine at Calcutta to discover that kala-azar was transmitted by sandflies.

 On 31 October 2023, Bangladesh was declared to be the first country to eradicate the disease.

+In May 2025, several countries signed an African Union-led agreement to eliminate visceral leishmaniasis and backed closer regional cooperation to advance elimination goals.